Nenkai/ff16.utility.modloader/README.md

 Download the latest mod loader in [Releases](https://github.com/Nenkai/ff16.utility.modloader/releases) (the .7z file).

+Add Final Fantasy XVI as a registered game within Reloaded-II.

 Drag and drop the .7z file to the left pane of Reloaded-II.

 ## Mod File Structure